 Frame grade acrylics – There is a wide range of options here and depending on who you use for framing, you can get wildly different products.
 The difference tends to be in the thickness, which will ultimately affect it’s weight and if it will bow over time, and hardness which will determine if it is more likely to scratch over time.
 All frame grade acrylics have some UV protection and are defect free, making for a very clear barrier.
-Less likely to scratch than the lowest grade acrylics but will scratch over time.
+These are less likely to scratch than the lowest grade acrylics but will scratch over time.
 Very static.
+Can warp on larger pieces.
 Clean with a soft cloth only.
 Great for shipped frames.
-Also comes in a non-glare, but that looks cloudy.
+Also comes in a non-glare, but that can look cloudy.

 Optimum Museum Quality Acrylic – This is the top-of-the-line choice for framing your art.
 Has 99% UV protection, anti-reflective, anti-static, and scratch resistant due to a hard coating.
 Significantly more expensive than the other acrylic and glass options.
 One common brand is TruView.